Acoustic Soft Tactile Skin (AST Skin): Experiments and results

-\paragraph{Force and Contact Location Estimation} Our analysis revealed that the amplitudes of individual frequency components in the reference signal (FFT data) vary with an increase in force from 0 to 30$^{+1}$ N at each location A, B, and C on the AST skin.
+We learned the amplitudes of individual frequency components in the reference signal (FFT data) vary with an increase in force from 0 to 30$^{+1}$ N at each location A, B, and C on the STS.
 Fig.~\ref{fftvariation} presents a sample of these variations for AST 1.
-Based on this finding, we confirm that the FFT data can be used to predict unknown forces and their contact locations.
-Therefore, we express the unknown force and its location as:

-where $F_i$ is the unknown force at instance $i$, $A_{300i}, A_{500i}, A_{700i}, A_{900i}$ are the amplitudes of frequency components 300 Hz, 500 Hz, 700 Hz, and 900 Hz recorded at the same instance (FFT data), and $L_i$ is the location of contact (A, B or C).
+This indicates the collected FFT data effectively estimate unknown forces and their contact locations.
+Therefore, we express the unknown force and its location as: where $F_i$ is the unknown force at instance $i$, $A_{3, i}, A_{5, i}, A_{7, i}, A_{9, i}$ are the amplitudes of frequency components of the FFT at 300, 500, 700, and 900 Hz recorded at the same instance (FFT data), and $L_i$ is the location of contact (A, B or C).

-We used a regression and classifier ML model to predict the unknown force and contact location from the FFT data, respectively, as illustrated in Fig.\ref{ML}.
-The selection of the optimum model is made through a comparative study presented in the following section.